RadoslavStefanov/RadoslavStefanov/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/RadoslavStefanov](https://github.com/RadoslavStefanov)
 - 💬 Ask me about **C#/PowerShell/JavaScript**
 - 📫 How to reach me **radoslav.g.stefanov@gmail.com**
-- ⚡ Fun fact **The first two app I ever developed are still IRL use to this day.**
+- ⚡ Fun fact **The first two apps I ever developed are still IRL use to this day.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">